BC-MAR-21-ROR/kata-07-rejoj-checador-equipo-04-k07/setup/readme.md

 ## Dependences

-Flexible authentication solution for Rails with Warden.
+Flexible authentication solution for Ruby On Rails.

 `gem 'devise'`